jedi-academy/learn-dgpt/data/labs/lab05.md

 Remember:

 - namespace the class
-- "use" the simple model class
+- "use" the simple model class appropriate for your type of data
 - your class "extends" that one

 ## Step 3